Monday 31 January 2011 was a landmark date for health and safety consultants in the UK.

-If an allegation of negligence is made against you by a client – justified or not – it will help fight your corner, meet your legal costs and, ultimately, keep you doing what you do best: running your business.
+If an allegation of negligence is made against you by a client – justified or not – it will help fight your corner, meet your legal costs, cover any compensation due, and ultimately keep you doing what you do best: running your business.

 You can read more about the register and its requirements by visiting: http://www.hse.gov.uk/oshcr/business-qa.htm